ryantrainor/ryantrainor.github.io/_pages/cv.md

 ## Contact

 See the sidebar on the left for the many ways to contact me online.
-To send me a note the old-fashioned way, please use the address below or find me in the Hackman Physical Science Laboratories on the F&M Campus.
+To send me a note the old-fashioned way, please use the address below or find me in the Hackman Physical Science Laboratories on the F&M campus.

 Physics & Astronomy Department<br>
 Franklin & Marshall College<br>